Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 - The turnover thresholds are met and only two undertakings are involved – German merger control applies.
 The domestic effects have already been established by the fact that both undertakings have significant turnovers in Germany.

 A more detailed local impact test is necessary in all other cases, typically concerning joint ventures.
 Whether the transaction has an ‘appreciable effect’ within Germany must be examined.
 The fact that all turnover thresholds are met already gives a strong indication that the transaction has an appreciable effect in Germany.
-However, foreign joint ventures may still fall outside the Federal Cartel Office’s (FCO) jurisdiction if they have no significant activities within Germany (and no plans to start such activities in the foreseeable future) and if the parent companies are not competitors with significant market shares on either the joint venture’s market or the respective upstream or downstream markets.
+However, foreign joint ventures may still fall outside the FCO's jurisdiction if they have no significant activities within Germany (and no plans to start such activities in the foreseeable future) and if the parent companies are not competitors with significant market shares on either the joint venture’s market or the respective upstream or downstream markets.

 For details see "Guidance on domestic effects in merger control", published by the FCO in September 2014.
 The document is available in English on the FCO's website at www.bundeskartellamt.de.